Gotzmann's persistence theorem for finite modules: Introduction

 where $\operatorname{Quot}^n_{\fO_{\P(V)}^{\oplus p}/\P(V)/S}$ is the Quot scheme parametrizing flat quotients of $\fO_{\P(V)}^{\oplus p}$ with constant Hilbert polynomial $P(t)=n$ on the fibers, and $V\bigl(\Fitt_{n-1}(\mathcal{E}_{d+1})\bigr)$ denotes the closed subscheme defined by the $(n-1)$:th Fitting ideal of the sheaf $\mathcal{E}_{d+1}$. \end{thmx}

-The proof of Theorem~\ref{thm:a} depends on the study of Fitting ideals.
-In particular, we introduce a technique for calculating these ideals in special cases.
+Our proof of Theorem~\ref{thm:a} depends on the study of Fitting ideals.
+In particular, we introduce a technique for calculating these ideals for modules with constant Hilbert polynomial.
 This technique makes it possible to relate Fitting ideals of different graded components of a quotient.
+Another approach that could give a less explicit proof of Theorem~\ref{thm:a} would be to combine the results of Gasharov \cite{MR1468870} with the techniques of Gotzmann \cite[Section~1]{MR0480478} after finding an upper bound on the regularity of the associated subsheaves.
+One such bound is given by the Gotzmann number studied in \cite{2014arXiv1410.8612D}, but for modules with arbitrary Hilbert polynomial this number can exceed the degree in which the corresponding submodule is generated.
+An interesting future approach would be to study if the regularity is in fact bounded by the degree, as is the case for ideals.

+However, our method does not only give a constructible proof of Theorem~\ref{thm:a} but also gives a computer efficient algorithm for computing these Fitting ideals.
+This algorithm is implemented in the package \emph{FiniteFittingIdeals} \cite{gssm2} for the computer program Macaulay2~\cite{M2}.

 \textbf{Acknowledgement.} I am thankful to Roy Skjelnes for introducing me to the problem and for sharing his ideas on this work.
 David Rydh has given invaluable comments and has helped with the presentation of the results.
 Finally, I thank Aron Wennman for our discussions that helped with this paper.